sacmehta/ESPNet/README.md

 Our model achieves an mIOU of 55.64 on the CamVid test set.
 We used the dataset splits (train/val/test) provided [here](https://github.com/alexgkendall/SegNet-Tutorial).
 We trained the models at a resolution of 480x360.
 For comparison  with other models, see [SegNet paper](https://ieeexplore.ieee.org/document/7803544/).

+Note: We did not use the 3.5K dataset for training which was used in the SegNet paper.

 | Model | mIOU | Class avg. |
 | -- | -- | -- |
 | ENet | 51.3 | 68.3 |